 Instant Pot Chicken Corn Chowder is a delicious thick, creamy soup filled with sweet corn, juicy chicken cubes, buttery potatoes, bacon, milk, cream and cheddar Cheese.
 This Creamy Chicken Potato Corn Chowder with bacon is super addictive.
 Don’t miss the tips & the recipe video.

 Don’t miss our collection of Instant pot recipes!

 What is Chicken Corn Chowder?

-Chicken Corn Chowder is a delicious thick, creamy soup made with whole corn kernels, boneless chicken, potatoes in a dairy based base.
+Chicken Corn Chowder with bacon is a delicious thick, creamy soup made with whole corn kernels, boneless chicken, potatoes in a dairy based base.

 This Chicken Corn Chowder Instant Pot recipe get’s done under 30 minutes just like this New England Clam Chowder Instant Pot & Alaskan Salmon Chowder.
 This thick, creamy, luscious soup is outstanding, your whole family will go for seconds or thirds.

 Crispy bacon, a well balanced seasoning, cream, milk and extra sharp cheddar cheese packs this delicious chowder with unbeatable flavors!
 It’s simply addictive and easy!

 Ingredients & Substitutions

 Find the Ingredients with actual measurements at the bottom of the post.
 The list below is just a reference.